 If we are going to expect our children to regulate their emotions, we need to first model how to regulate ours.
 A lot of successful parenting is summed up into the fact that we need to model the behavior we want to see in our child.

 Ask yourself – does my child comprehend what I’m saying?

 Can they handle what you’re about to ask them?
 Have you taught them how to do it?
 Are they distracted when you ask them?

 I remember one time asking my son to “deep clean” his room, assuming he knew what this meant.

-Sure, he was being a little lazy, but I also didn’t instruct him as to what I meant or showed him how to do it.
+Sure, he was being a little lazy, but I also didn’t instruct him as to what I meant or show him how to do it.

 The more communication on our part as parents, the better.